| Hay 10 clases de personas: las que saben binario y las que no. |

 In recent versions of WebSphere MQ a client program can request connection to a queue manager name that is prefixed by an asterisk (*): MQCONN( "*SALES", &hConn, &CompCode, &ReasCode );

-This feature is demonstrated in the section "Examples of using MQCONN calls" of the manual WebSphere MQ Clients, which is available in the WebSphere MQ V7.0 Information Center at: http://publib.boulder.ibm.com/infocenter/wmqv7/v7r0/index.jsp
+This feature is demonstrated in "Examples of using MQCONN calls" of the "WebSphere MQ Clients" manual, available at http://publib.boulder.ibm.com/infocenter/wmqv7/v7r0/index.jsp

 The asterisk instructs MQ to attempt connection using a set of channel names that are defined in a Client Channel Definition Table.
 The algorithm builds an alphabetic list of channel names that match the queue manager name.
 It then attempts to connect using the first channel in the list.
 If this does not succeed it tries the next one, and so on.